China Railways C2

 The China Railways C2 is a type of narrow-gauge steam locomotive built for the narrow-gauge Chinese network.
-They were built between 1952 and 1988 in several workshops across China and were based off the Russian Railway's class Pt-4.
+They were built between 1952 and 1988 in several workshops across China and were based on the Russian Railway's class Pt-4.
 A total of 912 members of this class were built, with 87 being imports of the Russian Railway's Pt-4 class.

 History

 The class's conception came about when the USSR and the Eastern Bloc had built several 0-8-0s and sent 87 members of their Pt-4 class to China their success in China and the Eastern Bloc soon prompted the Chinese to build 825 replicas of their own which continued until 1988.
 The PKP also produced similar locomotives for the Polish railway network as the PKP class Px48.

 The class were one of the most common and numerous narrow-gauge locomotives built in China and mainly saw use on forestry and coal railways.
 They were also the only class to use roller-bearing rods in China and had a long lifespan with some operating on industrial lines up into the 2010s.